Oishi Bay Sushi

 When was Oishi Bay Sushi last inspected?

-The most recent health inspection at Oishi Bay Sushi on file is from Mar 11, 2025.
-The public record contains two inspections in total.
+The most recent health inspection at Oishi Bay Sushi on file is from May 6, 2026.
+The public record contains three inspections in total.

 What is the most common violation at Oishi Bay Sushi?